Author: Hazel Secco, CFP®, CDFA®

-Both Roth and Traditional 401k plans offer great tax benefits, but they work a little differently.
+Both Roth 401k and Traditional 401k workplace retirement plans offer great tax benefits, but they work a little differently.
 With a Traditional 401k, you get tax breaks now, while with a Roth 401k, you get the benefit of tax-free withdrawals when you retire.
-It’s all about when you want to save on taxes—now or later.
-If you’re unsure, don’t worry, we can chat through it and figure out what’s best for you!
+It’s all about when you want to save on taxes, now or later.
+If you’re unsure, don’t worry, we can chat through it and figure out what’s best for you.

-Choosing between a Roth or Traditional 401k can be tricky, but it really comes down to a few key factors—like your current income, your expected tax bracket when you retire, and your overall financial goals.
+Choosing a Roth 401k vs. Traditional 401k can be tricky, but it really comes down to a few key factors—like your current income, your expected marginal tax rate when you retire, and your overall retirement goals.
 Understanding these differences is super important to make sure you’re picking the best option for your future, no matter where you are in your career.
-This guide will help you compare the two and find the right fit for your retirement savings, so you can feel confident about your decision moving forward.
+This financial planning guide will help you compare the two retirement accounts and find the right fit for your retirement savings, so you can feel confident about your decision moving forward.

 Traditional 401k Tax Benefits

-With a Traditional 401(k), your contributions are made with pre-tax dollars, meaning the money you contribute is taken out of your paycheck before federal income taxes are calculated.
-This reduces your taxable income for the year you make the contribution, potentially lowering your tax bill now.
+With a Traditional 401(k), your contributions are made with pre-tax dollars, meaning the money you contribute is taken out of your paycheck through payroll deductions before federal income taxes are calculated.
+This reduces your taxable income for the year you make the contribution, providing an immediate tax deduction that potentially lowers your current tax liability.
 The money in your account, both contributions and earnings, then grows tax-deferred until you take money out in retirement.
-At that point, those withdrawals are taxed as ordinary income.
+At that point, those withdrawals are taxed as ordinary income based on your income tax rate at the time.

 In other words:

-• You pay less in taxes now because contributions lower your taxable income.
+- You pay less in taxes now because pre-tax contributions lower your taxable income and provide an upfront tax benefit.

-This can be especially advantageous if you expect to be in a lower tax bracket in retirement than you are today.
+This can be especially advantageous if you expect to be in a lower marginal tax rate in retirement than you are today.

 Roth 401k Tax Benefits

 A Roth 401(k) works differently.
-Your contributions are made with after-tax dollars, so you don’t get an immediate tax break when you contribute.
-Instead, the big benefit comes later: if you meet withdrawal rules (generally age 59½ and a five-year holding period), your withdrawals in retirement are completely tax-free—including both contributions and earnings.
+Your contributions are made with after-tax dollars (also called post-tax contributions), so you don’t get an immediate tax break when you contribute.
+Instead, the big benefit comes later: if you meet withdrawal rules (generally age 59½ and the five-year rule holding period), your withdrawals in retirement are completely tax-free—including both contributions and earnings, providing valuable tax-free income.

 That means:

-• But your money can grow tax-free, and you won’t owe taxes when you take it out later.
+- But your money can grow tax-free, and you won’t owe taxes when you take it out later, maximizing tax efficiency.

-This can be especially valuable if you expect your tax rate in retirement to be the same or higher than it is now.
+This can be especially valuable if you expect your future tax rates in retirement to be the same or higher than they are now.

 Impact on Take-Home Pay

-The difference shows up right away in your paycheck:
+The difference in contribution type shows up right away in your paycheck:

-Roth accounts became even more attractive starting in 2024.
+Roth accounts became even more attractive in recent years.
 Under current rules, Roth 401(k)s are no longer subject to required minimum distributions (RMDs) during the account owner’s lifetime.
-This means you can leave your money invested and growing for as long as you want, without being forced to take withdrawals.
+This means you can leave your money invested and growing for as long as you want, without being forced to take withdrawals—a significant advantage for estate planning purposes.

 Traditional 401(k) accounts, on the other hand, are still subject to RMDs, which generally must begin at age 73 under current law.

-One important note: if your employer offers a matching contribution, those matching dollars are always made on a pre-tax basis and go into a traditional 401(k) account, regardless of whether your own contributions are Roth or traditional.
+One important note: if your employer offers a matching contribution in your employer-sponsored retirement plan, those matching dollars can now be made as either taxable pre-tax funds or tax-free Roth funds under the SECURE 2.0 Act.
+This is a big change as employers’ matching dollars had to go into a traditional 401(k) account, regardless of whether your own contributions are Roth or traditional, prior to the SECURE 2.0 Act.

 Retirement planning isn’t one-size-fits-all.
-Where you are in your career plays a big role in deciding whether a Roth 401(k) or a Traditional 401(k) makes the most sense.
+Where you are in your career plays a big role in deciding whether a Roth 401(k) or a Traditional 401(k) makes the most sense for your retirement strategy.

 Early Career Considerations

 A Roth 401(k) is often a smart choice when you’re early in your career.
-When your income is lower, you’re usually in a lower tax bracket.
-That means paying taxes on your contributions now may cost you less than paying them later.
+When your income is lower, you’re usually in a lower marginal tax rate.
+That means paying taxes on your contributions now may cost you less than paying them later when future tax rates could be higher.

-By handling taxes upfront, you lock in tax-free growth for decades.
+By handling taxes upfront through after-tax contributions, you lock in tax-free growth for decades.
 Over time, that can make a meaningful difference in how much you have available in retirement.
-For many early-career professionals, this strategy provides flexibility, simplicity, and peace of mind down the road.
+For many early-career professionals, this retirement savings plan strategy provides flexibility, simplicity, and peace of mind down the road.

-As your career moves forward, your retirement plan needs to change too.
-When you reach your peak earning years, you’re often in a higher tax bracket than you were earlier in your career.
+As your career moves forward, your financial planning needs to change, too.
+When you reach your peak earning years, you’re often in a higher marginal tax rate than you were earlier in your career.
 That’s when tax strategy becomes especially important.

 Here’s a practical way to think about it:

 During high-income years, a Traditional 401(k) can be more appealing because your contributions are made pre-tax.
-This lowers your taxable income today, when your tax rate may be at its highest.
-In other words, you’re getting a bigger tax break now—when it matters most.
+This lowers your current tax liability today, when your tax rate may be at its highest.
+In other words, you’re getting a bigger tax deduction now when it matters most.

 Many professionals in their peak earning years choose to prioritize Traditional 401(k) contributions to reduce current taxes, while still balancing some Roth savings for future flexibility.
-This mix can help manage taxes both now and in retirement.
+This mix of retirement accounts can help manage taxes both now and in retirement.

 Pre-Retirement Planning

 As retirement gets closer, boosting your savings becomes even more important.
-Once you turn 50, you’re allowed to make catch-up contributions, which currently let you add an extra $7,500 per year to your 401(k).
-This can make a big difference as you head into your final working years.
+Once you turn 50, you’re allowed to make catch-up contributions, which currently let you add an extra $8,000 per year to your 401(k).
+This can make a big difference as you head into your final working years and work toward your retirement goals.

 The good news?
 You don’t have to choose just one strategy.
 Many people benefit from splitting contributions between Roth and Traditional accounts.
-This creates different “income buckets” in retirement, giving you more control over which accounts you draw from—and how much tax you pay—each year.
+This creates different “income buckets” in retirement, giving you more control over which accounts you draw from—and how much tax you pay—each year, maximizing your overall tax efficiency.

-Having this flexibility can make retirement income planning smoother, more tax-efficient, and far less stressful.
+Having this flexibility in your retirement strategy can make retirement income planning smoother, more tax-efficient, and far less stressful.

 Important planning note (especially for high earners)